 First and Second Generations - Overview

-There were two generations of Volvo S80 cars, the first produced from 1998 to 2006, and the second from 2006 to 2016.
-It was marketed as an executive sedan with each generation being built on a different Volvo “P” platform, the first generation on P2, and the second generation on P3.
+There were two generations of Volvo S80 cars, the first produced from 1998 to 2006 and the second from 2006 to 2016.
+It was marketed as an executive sedan, with each generation built on a different Volvo "P" platform, the first generation on P2 and the second generation on P3.

-The second generation of S80 cars was in particular thrust into the public eye when it became the top safety pick for the IIHS in 2007.
-The 280 managed to score the highest “good” rating in its IIHS crash test for frontal, side and rear impacts.
-It was named “Top Safety Pick” as a result of these scores.
+The second generation of S80 cars was thrust into the public eye when it became the IIHS top safety pick in 2007.
+The S80 scored the highest "good" rating in its IIHS crash test for frontal, side, and rear impacts.
+It was named "Top Safety Pick" due to these scores.

-The first generation of S80 cars totaled 10 different gasoline models from 1998 to 2006, as well as 3 diesel models, with engine displacement ranging from 2.0L to 2.9L.
-The second generation included 17 gasoline models and 9 diesel models, with engine displacement ranging from 1.6L to 4.4L.
+The first generation of S80 cars totaled ten different gasoline models from 1998 to 2006 and three diesel models, with engine displacements ranging from 2.0L to 2.9L.
+The second generation included 17 gasoline and 9 diesel models, with engine displacements ranging from 1.6L to 4.4L.

-Over its long production history, both generations of Volvo S80 cars received certain upgrades, facelifts and minor modifications to develop the model further.
-These included new engine options in the first generation, as well as standard AWD being added in 2000, and some significant changes made to the front grille styling.
+Over its long production history, both generations of Volvo S80 cars received certain upgrades, facelifts, and minor modifications to develop the model further.
+These included new engine options in the first generation, standard AWD being added in 2000, and some significant changes to the styling of the front grille.

-On the second generation models, major facelifts were carried out for 2010, 2013 and 214, but there were other new features added almost every year, especially after 2010.
-Added features included near infotainment systems, new turn signals, headlight washers, rain-sensing wipers, xenon headlamps and many more.
+On second-generation models, major facelifts were carried out for 2010, 2013, and 2014, but other new features were added almost every year, especially after 2010.
+Added features included near infotainment systems, new turn signals, headlight washers, rain-sensing wipers, xenon headlamps, and many more.

-It’s less of a surprise that this seemingly quite humble luxury sedan won such high accolades with the IIHS in its second generation when you know about how poorly it did during the EuroNCAP tests in its first generation.
-The overall safety rating for the adult occupant was rated at 4-stars and 29 points, but the pedestrian rating was only 2 stars and 14 points when it was judged that pedestrians being hit by the Volvo S80 were “facing a very aggressive front end.”
+It's less of a surprise that this seemingly humble luxury sedan won such high accolades with the IIHS in its second generation after how poorly it did during the EuroNCAP tests in its first generation.
+The overall safety rating for the adult occupant was rated at 4-stars and 29 points.
+Still, the pedestrian rating was only 2 stars and 14 points when it was judged that pedestrians being hit by the Volvo S80 were "facing a very aggressive front end."

 Despite that minor blip, the car was still regarded as safe overall, especially for the driver and passengers within the car.
-The first-generation test model was from the 2000 model year and included front seatbelt pretensioners, seatbelt load limiters and multiple airbags.
-Volvo has a reputation for implementing new safety technologies quickly into their cars.
-They did invent the 3-point safety belt as we know it, after all.
+The first-generation test model was from the 2000 model year and included front seatbelt pretensioners, seatbelt load limiters, and multiple airbags.
+Volvo has a reputation for implementing new safety technologies quickly into its cars.
+After all, they invented the 3-point safety belt as we know it.

 Second-Generation Volvo S80 (2006-2016): What the Reviews Said

-Next, we’ll take a closer look at the second-generation S80 models, before moving on to look at 2 specific examples from 2007 and 2008.
+Next, we'll take a closer look at second-generation S80 models before looking at two specific examples from 2007 and 2008.
 What were reviewers at the time saying about the S80?
-We’ve put together a composite look at some of the positive and negative aspects.
+We've created a composite view of some positive and negative aspects.

 On the Good Side - Volvo S80 Strengths:

-Unsurprisingly, the Volvo S80 received its highest review scores in relation to its safety and reliability ratings.
-It was fitted with great features which at the time were not necessarily common or standard in many other cars, such as traction control, stability control, as many as 6 airbags, and anti-whiplash head restraints.
-Service intervals were spaced at 18,000 miles, which means you didn’t have to worry about spending so much money on car services.
+Unsurprisingly, the Volvo S80 received its highest review scores concerning its safety and reliability ratings.
+It was fitted with great features that were not necessarily common in many other cars: traction control, stability control, up to six airbags, and anti-whiplash head restraints.
+Service intervals were spaced at 18,000 miles, so you didn't have to worry about spending so much on maintenance.

-Other positive areas in which it received solid scores --- not the highest praise, but solid --- were in fuel economy, utility and comfort.
-The official mile-per-gallon rating for the S80 DRIVe 1.6L diesel was rated at 68.9mpg with emissions as low as 109g/km.
-This makes it one of the cleanest and most fuel-efficient sedans anywhere on the market.
-It did have limited horsepower at 114-hp though.
-The car itself was large and spacious inside with plenty of main storage, but the trunk left quite a bit to be desired (see below for more).
+Other positive areas in which it received solid scores were fuel economy, utility, and comfort.
+The official mile-per-gallon rating for the S80 DRIVe 1.6L diesel was 68.9 mpg, with emissions as low as 109g/km.
+This makes it one of the cleanest and most fuel-efficient sedans on the market.
+It did have limited horsepower at 114 hp, though.
+The car was large and spacious inside, with plenty of primary storage, but the trunk left quite a bit to be desired (see below for more).

 On the Negative Side - Volvo S80 Weaknesses:

 The most negative comments tended to be leveled at both exterior and interior design.
-The exterior was obviously strong, and that safety attracted many buyers, especially those looking for safe family cars, but other executive buyers were more interested in BMW models with a sportier, more appealing aesthetic.
-It did undergo a number of facelifts in its final years to try and raise its visual appeal, but it remained a car that people tended to buy in spite of its looks rather than because of it.
+The outside was obviously firm, and that safety attracted many buyers, especially those looking for a safe family car.
+Still, other executive vehicle buyers were more interested in BMW models with a sportier, more appealing aesthetic.
+In its final years, the S80 underwent several facelifts to try and raise its visual appeal, but it remained a car that people tended to buy despite its looks rather than because of it.

-Another area of weakness was that despite its size, the engine choices didn’t deliver a lot of power.
-As we touched on above, the fuel-efficient diesel option was only 1.6L displacement and only managed 114-hp.
+Another weakness was that despite its size, the engine choices didn't deliver much power.
+As discussed above, the fuel-efficient diesel option was only 1.6L displacement and only managed 114 hp.
 One more disappointing factor was the trunk.
-For such a sedan car with such a large exterior, it was unusual for it to have only 14.9 cubic feet of trunk space.
-Rivalo BMW 5 Series models at the time were offering 18.4 cubic feet.
-This lack of upmarket feel, engine power and rear storage all counted against the S80 in its second generation.
+For a sedan with such a large exterior, it was unusual for it to have only 14.9 cubic feet of trunk space.
+Rival BMW 5 Series models at the time were offering 18.4 cubic feet.
+This lack of upmarket feel, engine power, and rear storage all counted against the S80 in its second generation.

 Volvo S80 2007 and Volvo S80 2008 - A Closer Look

-In this section, we will take a look in particular at two of the most important model years in the second generation, and they are from 2007 and 2008.
+In this section, we will look in particular at two of the most important model years in the second generation, which are from 2007 and 2008.
 These were the years after transitioning from the first generation.
-Users of the 2007/2008 models have praised them highly, especially after buying them as used cars in the years from 2011 to 2016.
+Users of the 2007 and 2008 models have praised them highly, especially after buying them as used cars.

-The Volvo S80 2007 was available either with a 3.2L straight-six engine, or as a 4.4L V8 engine, the latter of which also featured 4WD.
-It had a set of 17” alloy wheels as standard, which could be upgraded to 18” with the Sport Package available on both trim levels.
-The Volvo S80 2008 offered the same options, but with an additional T6 4-dr Sedan AWD model with a 3.0L 6-cylinder turbo engine .
+The Volvo S80 2007 was available either with a 3.2L straight-six engine or a 4.4L V8 engine, the latter of which also featured 4WD.
+It had a set of 17" alloy wheels, which could be upgraded to 18" with the Sport Package, available on both trim levels.
+The 2008 Volvo S80 offered the same options but with an additional T6 4-dr AWD model featuring a 3.0L 6-cylinder turbo engine.

-Safety features were the biggest attraction and the 2007-2008 models included the following, then high tech, items as standard:
+Safety features were the most prominent attraction, and the 2007-2008 models included the following, then high-tech, items as standard:

 - Anti-lock disc brakes